camillehe1992/aws-terraform-examples/rds-mysql-instance/README.md

 Another option to specify value of variable is to provide the value in command which has high priority than `.env`.
 For example, use `make ENVIRONMENT=prod check_env` to overwrite the `ENVIRONMENT` variable to `prod` instead of `dev` defined in `.env`.

+Update network related variables in `tf_dev.tf` or `tf_prod.tf`.
+They should be the default VPC, Subnets and Security Group in the AWS account that you want to deploy resources.

 Setup local development and AWS credentials following [README](../README.md) before you can deploy AWS resources using below commands.

 ```bash